VidhiDoshi123/ToDo/README.md

-1.Open the Command Prompt and go to the project directory.Run the following commands.
+ Open the Command Prompt and go to the project directory.Run the following commands.

-2. npm install
+1. npm install

-3. node app.js
+2. node app.js

-4. Go to the link that comes ( http://127.0.0.1:3000/)
+3. Go to the link that comes ( http://127.0.0.1:3000/)